- What Is HIPAA?

 What if I can’t afford the premiums for an individual insurance policy?
 Things have been pretty tight since my wife has been diagnosed with cancer.

 HIPAA does not limit premium rates.
 HIPAA does not have control over state laws that regulate the cost of insurance.
-But some states limit insurance premiums, and there may be options for help buying an individual policy if you fall under certain income cutoffs starting in 2014.
+But the ACA does not allow companies to charge more for a plan based on health status or history.
+Under the ACA, people below certain income levels may qualify for help buying an individual policy.
 For information on how your state law may limit premium rates for individual insurance policies, contact your State Insurance Commissioner’s Office.
 You can also find more information in our document Health Insurance and Financial Assistance for the Cancer Patient.

 Is my individual insurance policy renewable?
 Can it be taken away?